ArtifexSoftware/MuPDF.NET/docs/pixmap.rst

       .. image:: images/img-pixmapcopy.*
          :scale: 20

-   .. method:: Save(string filename, string output=null, int jpg_quality=95)
+   .. method:: Save(string filename, string output: null, int jpg_quality: 95)

-      * Changed in v1.22.0: Added **direct support of JPEG** images.
-Image quality can be controlled via parameter "jpg_quality".

       Save pixmap as an image file.
 Depending on the output chosen, only some or all colorspaces are supported and different file extensions can be chosen.
 Please see the table below.